 Take a road trip to this favourite getaway of West Australians, the Margaret River region.
 Loved for its endless vineyards, tall tree forests and pale beaches, it's where world professionals go to surf and food lovers go to eat in style.
 Few regions can lay claim to such a magical combination.

-The Margaret River region begins about 2 1/2 hours drive south-west of Perth.
+The Margaret River region begins about a 2.5-hour drive south-west of Perth.
 Hire a car from Perth Airport or city centre, and make the seaside town of Busselton your first stop.
 Here you'll find the 150-year-old Busselton Jetty, the longest wooden jetty in the Southern Hemisphere.
-Walk the 1.7 kilometre (1.1 mile) stretch, or take the miniature train to the end, where a living aquarium, the Underwater Observatory, can be toured (entry AUD$33, no bookings required; guided tours 9.30am on Tuesdays and Thursdays for AUD$15).
+Walk the 1.7-kilometre (1.1-mile) stretch, or take the miniature train to the end, where a living aquarium, the Underwater Observatory, can be toured (no bookings required).
 A circular room studded with windows eight metres (26 feet) beneath the ocean's surface reveals up to 300 species of colourful coral, fish and other marine life, fed by an unusually warm current.
 For added adventure, sign up for an underwater helmet walk, and walk along the sea floor.

 There's nothing better than waking up with a swim in a calm, clear ocean lagoon, and that's exactly what you get at the peaceful holiday township of Yallingup.
 Protected by surrounding reef, the ocean is flat, rip-free and refreshing, lapping a gentle stretch of golden, powdery sand.
 You'll never want to leave.
 But you should, because Ngilgi Cave is just around the corner.
-First though, fuel up with breakfast at Lamont’s on beautiful Smiths Beach, then drive 6 kilometres (3.7 miles) north to explore Ngilgi's huge cavern of illuminated stalactites and stalagmites, discovered in 1899.
-Book ahead for a thrilling cave crawl with a cave expert (the 2.5 hour tour costs AUD$110).
+First though, fuel up with breakfast at Lamont’s on beautiful Smiths Beach, then drive six kilometres (3.7 miles) north to explore Ngilgi's huge cavern of illuminated stalactites and stalagmites, discovered in 1899.
+Book ahead for a thrilling cave crawl with a cave expert.

-The Margaret River wine region only accounts for about 3 per cent of Australia's wine production, but is responsible for 20 per cent of its premium output, so visiting some of its standout wineries is a must.
+The Margaret River wine region only accounts for about three per cent of Australia's wine production, but is responsible for 20 per cent of its premium output, so visiting some of its standout wineries is a must.
 You'll love the cellar door lounge at Vasse Felix, the rose gardens at Voyager Estate and the tall trees at Leeuwin Estate.
 Either self-drive or do a tour.
 There are loads of options here.
-Treat yourself to a six-course degustation with views at the region's newest restaurant, Rustico, at Hay Shed Hill winery.
+Treat yourself to a six-course degustation with views at Rustico, located at Hay Shed Hill winery.
 The kitchen is open until 5pm for all-day lunch and you don't need to book, but it gets busy.
-Finish the day with some award-winning camembert from Margaret River Dairy, then spend the night at the charming and intimate Margaret River Guest House.
+Finish the day with some decadent chocolates from The Margaret River Chocolate Co., then spend the night at the charming and intimate Margaret River Guest House.